kubernetes/website/content/en/docs/contribute/generate-ref-docs/contribute-upstream.md

 master branch of the [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes) repository.
 Monitor your pull request, and respond to reviewer comments as needed.
-Continue to monitor your pull request until it has been merged.
+Continue to monitor your pull request until it is merged.

 [PR 57758](https://github.com/kubernetes/kubernetes/pull/57758)
 is an example of a pull request that fixes a typo in the Kubernetes source code.

 {{< note >}}
 It can be tricky to determine the correct source file to be changed.
-In the preceding example, the authoritative source file is under the `staging` directory in the `kubernetes/kubernetes` repository.
+In the preceding example, the authoritative source file is in the `staging` directory in the `kubernetes/kubernetes` repository.
 But in your situation,the `staging` directory might not be the place to find the authoritative source.
-For guidance, check the `README` files in [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes/tree/master/staging) repository and in related repositories like [kubernetes/apiserver](https://github.com/kubernetes/apiserver/blob/master/README.md).
+For guidance, check the `README` files in [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes/tree/master/staging) repository and in related repositories, such as [kubernetes/apiserver](https://github.com/kubernetes/apiserver/blob/master/README.md).
 {{< /note >}}